johnanthonyjose/LBYEC2B-Laboratory-Activity-6/README.md

 1. Download this repository

    - Click on the "Code" Button, then click "Download Zip"
-   - When the download is done, move the "Hangman-master" to your favorite directory.
+   - When the download is done, move the "LBYEC2B-Laboratory-Activity-6-master" to your favorite directory.
    - Make sure to remember your favorite directory.

 2. On Windows, open your Dev Cpp Project